oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   substituting service template.
-- attribute_name: represents the name of an attribute of the substituted node (defined using a corresponding attribute definition in the specified Node Type)
+- attribute_name: represents the name of an attribute of the substituted node (defined using a corresponding attribute definition in the specified Node Type) or an attribute of a capability, or an attribute of a relationship created by a requirement of the substituted node.
+- capability_name: represents the name of the capability as it appears in the Node Type definition for the substituted node
-- attribute_path: represents a *TOSCA Path* expression that references an attribute of a capability or requirement of the substituted node.
+- requirement_name: represents the name of the requirement as it appears in the Node Type definition for the substituted node
+- idx: index of the relationship defined from that requirement (0 is the first index); if the index is missing, index 0 is assumed;
+  if the keyword ALL is used by as index, all attributes with <attribute_name> from all relationships created from the requirement with <requirement_name> will be assigned a coresponding value from the output which is of a list type.

 The following additional requirements apply:
 - Mappings must be type-compatible (i.e., outputs mapped to attributes